nnross/recipes-frontend/README.md

 # Recipes-frontend
 Frontend for the recipes application.

-**!! this application is still in the final stages of the developmen, versions in the main branch will pass all the tests and be stable versions, other branches might not pass all the tests!!**
+**!! this application is still in the final stages of development, versions in the main branch will pass all the tests and be stable versions, other branches might not pass all the tests!!**

 [backend](https://github.com/nnross/recipes-backend)

-Link to application coming
+Link to the application coming

 ## About
 This is the frontend and also the main repository for this project.
 This is an application that is built around recipes.
-It includes pages for searching recipes that we get from a third party API and then you can interact with these recipes, you can add them to your favourites, to a list of recipes to do later or to your own calendar for a specific date.
-To use these you need to be logged in but otherwise you can search the recipes without logging.
+It includes pages for searching recipes that we get from a third-party API and then you can interact with these recipes: you can add them to your favorites, to a list of recipes to do later, or to your calendar for a specific date.
+To use these you need to be logged in but otherwise, you can search the recipes without logging in.

 ## Prerequisites
 To run and test you will need Java and Maven installed.